tonsky/datascript/README.md

 * No transactor functions besides `:db.fn/retractEntity` and `:db.fn/retractAttribute`
 * No schema migrations
 * No history support, though history can be implemented on top of immutable DB values
 * No cache segments management, no laziness.
-All DB must reside in memory
+Entire DB must reside in memory
 * No facilities to persist, transfer over the wire or sync DB with the server
 * No pluggable storage options, no full-text search, no partitions
 * No external dependencies